meerubb/financial-literacy-gap-analysis/README.md

 measure the gap between financial awareness and actual financial behavior — a core problem in fintech and policy design.

-Translated findings into a professional KPI dashboard built in Python, surfacing composite literacy scores, segment-level metrics and data-backed recommendations.

 ## Key Findings
 - 81% never received any formal financial literacy training